 - Atherosclerosis.
 Because cocaine use can over-stress the blood vessels of the heart, that can lead to hardening of the artery walls.
 Over time, the walls narrow and the heart can’t get enough blood.
 If part of this buildup breaks off the wall, it can cause a clot and possibly a heart attack.

-Symptoms of Cardiovascular Problems
+Symptoms of Cardiovascular Problems Associated with Cocain Use

 Many symptoms of cocaine-related heart issues are similar to heart problems that aren’t caused by drug use.
 Chest pain is a big warning sign, especially of serious, imminent problems.
 Heart rate is also affected, specifically if the heart is pumping abnormally slow or too quickly.
 Some people may also experience palpitations and sweating, especially if the heart is racing.